Easy Star Records: 2003: Dub Side of the Moon

 Several years after Can't Stop Us Now, the label released one album annually.
 On February 18, 2003, the Easy Star All-Stars released Dub Side of the Moon, a reggae reinterpretation of Pink Floyd's classic The Dark Side of the Moon.
 Dollarman, Corey Harris, Frankie Paul, The Meditations, and Ranking Joe were among the performers.
 The Easy Star All-Stars "hit the ground running in 2003 with the Pink Floyd tribute Dub Side Of The Moon, [and] ...followed that up with regular three-year installments: first came Radiodread, a spacious tip of the hat to Radiohead's OK Computer, before Easy Star's Lonely Hearts Dub Band and Easy Star's Thrillah – a Jamaican-infused take on Michael Jackson's world sales-record album.
 AllMusic gave Dub Side of the Moon a positive review, stating "dub's psychedelic mysticism is a perfectly good match for Pink Floyd's mannered weirdness."
-Dub Side of the Moon stayed on the Billboard Reggae Charts for several years after its release in 2003.
+Dub Side of the Moon stayed on the Billboard Reggae Chart for several years after its release in 2003.

 After its release. there was "a great demand for live renditions of the album all over the world," and the label put together a touring group which has been on the road since 2003.

 The Easy Star All-Stars were also coined as the trendsetter for cover albums taking off; the Independent states, "The concept only began to take off in the early Noughties, thanks partly to the genius of New York-based reggae outfit The Easy Star All Stars, who have recorded some of the most accomplished and inspired cover albums."

 Despite the frequent pop song covers, Easy Star co-founder and executive producer Eric Smith has stated "There is a lot of suffering and pain in reggae.
 It's a struggler's, it's a sufferer's music.
 The casual fan sees reggae as a summer, spring-break-type music, and that's really far from what it's about.
 We like some of the darker areas of reggae, and one of our concerns with combining [reggae and Dark Side of the Moon], was we'd have a really, really dark album on our hands."

 2005–2008: EPs

 The label had no releases in 2003 or 2004.
 The label's next release was in April 2005, the album Pressure Points by American reggae band, John Brown's Body.
 In August 2006, Easy Star All-Stars released their song-by-song cover of Radiohead's OK Computer named Radiodread.
-Thom Yorke praised Toots & The Maytals version of "Let Down" on Radiodread, and Radiohead guitarist Jonny Greenwood also praised the cover version, calling it "truly astounding."
+Thom Yorke praised Toots & The Maytals version of "Let Down" on Radiodread, and Radiohead guitarist, Jonny Greenwood, also praised the cover version, calling it "truly astounding."
 Easy Star All-Stars member, Ticklah, released a solo album, Ticklah vs. Axelrod in late 2007.
 Unlike their previous albums, this album consists of mostly non-cover material, except for "Dubbing Up the Walls," a cover of the Radiohead song "Climbing Up the Walls."